-In order to remain in the dual credit program, and continue classes, the student must maintain and complete each college course attempted with a grade of "C" or better.
-Due to the fact that college grades are submitted prior to the end of high school semesters, a student in a dual credit class could have different grades for the college as opposed to the high school.
+In order to remain in the dual credit program, and continue classes, the student must maintain a 2.0 GPA for fall and spring semesters.
+If a student drops below a 2.0 for two consecutive semesters, they will be put on scholastic suspension.
+Because college grades are submitted prior to the end of high school semesters, a student in a dual credit class could have different grades for the college as opposed to the high school.
 Grades shown in Skyward reflect the high school average only.
 Refer to the college class syllabus to determine which grades are used for the college average.
-The student must maintain at least a 75 high school average for the semester to remain in the course and a minimum of a 70 Lone Star College average in order to remain in the program.
 A grade in the dual credit class becomes part of the high school transcript and the college transcript.
 These are both part of the student's permanent academic record.